 We will always make it clear and easy for you to choose how you hear from us and how often you do.
 If you ask us not to contact you we won’t, unless it’s a legal requirement.

 Our team of trustees and volunteers will adhere to the 'Institute of Fundraising's' policy on vulnerable people.

 5. A friendly and open response when you get in touch.
 A resolution to your query.

 If we get things wrong, we’ll be upfront about our mistakes, apologise and fix them.
 If you would like to chat to us please contact us at firstname.lastname@example.org and we would be happy to arrange to speak to you, if that is your preferred method of contact..

-We also fully comply with all relevant laws, including the Data Protection Act 1998, the Privacy and Electronic Communications Regulations 2003 and the Telephone Preference Service.
-Our systems and processes will be compliant withe the GDPR 2018 when it comes into force.
+We also fully comply with all relevant laws around how we handle, process and store your data, including the GDPR (2018) the Privacy and Electronic Communications Regulations 2003 and the Telephone Preference Service.

 We strive for best practice in fundraising and we will register with the new Fundraising Regulator, when we are invited to do so.
 In the meantime we will strive to comply with the Fundraising Regulator's Fundraising Promise.